Updated June, 2018

 Just take one look at her beautiful images and it’s easy to see why her content gets the shares it does.

 - Profile Image: 150 x 150

 - Photo Thumbnails: 161 x 161

-With more than 300 million users, Instagram has become a visual marketing social leader.
+With more than 800 million monthly active users, Instagram has become a visual marketing social leader.

 Whether you’re sharing your latest blog post, business quote or helpful tip, Instagram has marketing super powers, no matter the industry or niche.